-3.7 The General Manager must send to each Councillor, at least 3 days after the previous Ordinary Council meeting (with the exception of the February ordinary meeting each year where the business paper is to be released 3 days after the fourth Tuesday of January), a notice specifying the time, date and place at which the meeting is to be held, and the business proposed to be considered at the meeting.
+3.7 The General Manager must send to each Councillor, at least by close of business on the first Friday after the previous meeting of the Council (with the exception of the first ordinary meeting each year and where an ordinary meeting occurs on a public holiday), a notice specifying the time, date and place at which the meeting is to be held, and the business proposed to be considered at the meeting.
+The notice for the first ordinary meeting each year or where an ordinary meeting occurs on a public holiday of the first ordinary meeting each year or where an ordinary meeting occurs on a public holiday is to be sent to each Councillor 18 days prior to the meeting.